hctom/drubo/docs/helpers.md

 | ```$password``` | String        | The required password.                                            |
 | ```$realm```    | String / Null | _(optional)_ The authentication realm (defaults to ```Drupal```). |

 Use this helper method to require HTTP authentication for your project.
+Just add it to your ```settings.php``` file to protect your Drupal site from unauthorized access (e.g. in staging environments).

 **NOTE: This only protects things from prying eyes that run through PHP.
 URLs to static files (e.g. images, CSS files etc.) will still be accessible!**